At some point in the life of your business, it’s bound to happen.

 ● Financial Hardships – Some embezzlers may be experiencing money problems at home and steal to help support their family.
 In other cases, there could be a different issue at hand that is causing financial troubles, like a gambling addiction or substance abuse problem.

-● Money Pressure – Your employee’s friends or family may be driving them to steal by demanding a specific lifestyle that’s beyond their means.
+● Money Pressure – Your employee’s friends or family may drive them to steal by demanding a lifestyle beyond their means.
 Sometimes, there may be a large amount of debt involved as well.

 ● Rationalization – Some employees may see themselves as being owed something.
-They may feel like they’ve been treated poorly or unfairly and by stealing, they’re getting their due share.
+They may feel like they’ve been treated poorly or unfairly, and they’re getting their due share by stealing.
 Other times, it may be a situation where they tell themselves they’re only borrowing the money for a while.

 Start Taking Steps to Combat Employee Embezzlement